St. Catharines: Legal

-Infrastructure

 Transportation

 The Garden City Tower is the Ministry of Transportation headquarters, with the downtown transit terminal at ground level.

 The most defining transportation icon of St. Catharines is the Welland Canal, a ship canal that runs 43.4 kilometres (27.0 mi), passing through the city.
 Four of its locks are within city boundaries.
 The canal allows shipping vessels to traverse the 99.5-metre (326.5 ft) drop in altitude from Lake Erie to Lake Ontario.
 The Garden City Skyway is a nearby bridge that facilitates vehicle traffic into the city.

 The main access routes into and out of St. Catharines are served by two major freeways.
 The Queen Elizabeth Way runs east (at 15-Mile Creek) to west (at Garden City Skyway) and Highway 406 runs north (at QEW) to south (at St. David's Road).
 Prior to the construction of these freeways, St. Paul Street (former Highway 8, now Regional Road 81) and Hartzel Road (former Highway 58, now a city-maintained street) provided east–west and north–south access to the city.

 Public transportation is served by the St. Catharines Transit Commission, which operates bus routes throughout the city and neighbouring Thorold.
 All major routes converge at the St. Catharines Bus Terminal, which is downtown within the headquarters of the Ontario Ministry of Transportation.
 The central station is also served by Coach Canada, with service to Toronto and Niagara Falls.